Turkey migration deal a 'stain on EU rights record' | DW | 17.03.2021

-It’s been five years since the EU announced a migration deal with Turkey that many NGOs believe is a "stain on its human rights record."
+It’s been five years since the EU announced a migration deal with Turkey that many NGOs have said amounts to the bloc outsourcing its migration management.

 At the end of another interminable EU summit in March 2016, the tired heads of government announced that they had found a compromise: The EU-Turkey refugee deal was hailed as a success of EU politics.
 The goal had been to reduce the number of people coming into Greece via the Eastern Mediterranean migration debate.
 According to the European Commission, over 850,000 had arrived in Greece in 2015.